sagemath/trac_to_gh/Issue 6585.md

 # Issue 6585: [with patch, needs review] trivial change to a few docstrings in partition.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6585

 Original creator: jhpalmieri